ankityddv/TaxiKing-iOS/README.md

 <img src="video1.gif" alt="Screenshot of Taxi King for iOS" />
 </h3>

+## What you will get in this project

+Your following questions are answered in the project:

+1. How to make a Login and singup page with Firebase?
+2. Hwo to upload a profile picture, name and mobile number?
+3. How to hide a keyboard when touched out of keyboard?
+4. How to custome animated your views, Textfileds and other elements when keyboard is pushed?
+5. How to make a custom loader with GIF?
+6. How to load a GIF in a image View?
+7. How to design a custom TextField?
+8. How to make a custom tab bar with profile picture?
+9. How to use table view?
+10. How to perform basic algebric operation with conditions on it?
+11. How to make a date Picker?
+12. How to use a textField as a Picker?

 ## Getting Started

 To get started and run the app, you need to follow these simple steps: